-In life there is nothing more important than to be safe and healthy.
-Most of us don’t understand this, until we are faced with dangers.
-Almost 2 months spent on the Expedition in Lhotse South Face were a great experience.
-I learned so much and meet so many good and weird people.
-I climbed difficult trails – as never before / climbed ice and rock, spent many nights without sleep, and many hours in altitude.
-I spent many nights thinking and planning … never had I had this pressure on my mind before, never had I felt this alone before, never had I watched more movies than I did now…
+I learned so much and met so many goods and so many weird people.
+I climbed difficult trails – as never before / climbed ice and rock, spent many nights sleepless, and many hours in altitude.
+I spent many nights thinking and planning … never had I ever had this pressure and anxiety in my mind before, never had I felt this alone before, never had I watched more movies than I did now…

-Overall, I would do the same again, and again, and again.
-Lhotse South is considered as the most difficult route in the world.
-Only now, I am really able to understand half of it.
+But if I traveled back in time, I would take the same decision and do the same things all over again.
+Lhotse South is considered the most difficult route in the world.
+Only now, I am really able to understand half of it and process what really happened.
 People got sick, frostbitten, and many of them died.

 Base Camp (5150m) to C1 (5900m):

 This 750 meters climbing route is a mixed climb.
 Mainly snow and ice and sometimes rocky, with few steep sections.
-Camp 1 is based between two big rivers of snow showers.
-Quite safe even though the constant snow-showers between these two culuars made C1 snowy and cold throughout the entire time.
-I have climbed 4 times to C1 (slept few days) – carried all my gears and food and tried to climb at Camp 2 – but it was impossible since the weather wasn’t the best.
-Sometimes a lot of snow falling, snow conditions and many other reasons… One time we went up half way to C2, maybe 6500 meters, just before the big and famous culuars started, we had to return and try to climb to C2 another time because of the weather.
+Camp 1 is based on two big rivers of snow showers.
+Quite safe even though the constant snow-showers between these two cultures made C1 snowy and cold throughout the entire time.
+I have climbed 4 times to C1 (slept a few days) – carried all my gears and food and tried to climb at Camp 2 – but it was impossible since the weather wasn’t the best.
+Sometimes a lot of snow falling, climate conditions, and many other reasons… One time we went up halfway to C2, maybe 6500 meters, just before the big and famous culuars started, we had to return and try to climb to C2 another time because of the weather.

 Camp 1(5900m) to Camp 2 (7300m)

-The first and the last time that we could pass the gorge and reach C2, was the most amazing part of this hole expedition.
-It is around 1300 meter climb and I did it for 9 -10 hours.
-In the beginning the climbing was on a steep section of rock and ice, with so many small rocks falling (flying) and snow.
+The first and the last time that we could pass the gorge and reach C2, was the most amazing part of this whole expedition.
+It is a 1300 meter climb and I did it for 9 -10 hours.
+In the beginning, the climbing was on a steep section of rock and ice, with so many small rocks falling (flying) together with snow.

-The second sections was the traverse, with small holes on rocks and ice, but still safer then the others.
-While our destination (C2) seemed quite close, it took quite long to climb — not just because of the steepness but also the snowy conditions made it really hard.
+The second section was the traverse, with small holes on rocks and ice, but still safer than the others.
+While our destination (C2) seemed quite close, it took quite long to climb — not just because of the steepness but also the snowy conditions, making it very hard.

-The third part of the route is a combination of rock and ice, very thin ice though, accompanied by a surreal view, with the famous colour and the big steep face.
-I really liked climbing this part, using all my body to climb makes the climbing more interesting.
+The third part of the route is a combination of rock and ice, very thin ice though, accompanied by a surreal view, with the famous color and the big steep face.
+I really liked climbing this part, using all my body to climb makes climbing more interesting.

-We used the fixed rope, but this climb is not so much about the rope – its about being balanced in small pockets in rocks and ice, with big boots and crampons.
+We used the fixed rope, but this climb is not as much about the rope as it is about being balanced in small pockets of rocks and ice, with big boots and crampons.

 When passing the culuars, we had to do it fast.
 It seemed like we were passing a river bed, showered by the snow that was falling all time and sometimes even rocks.
-If you are lucky, you pass it without any troubles, but this doesn’t happen often.
-Many of our sherpa team got caught by snow showers and avalanches on this sections.
+If you are lucky, you pass it without any trouble, but this doesn’t happen often.
+Many of our sherpa team got caught by snow showers and avalanches on this section.

 Throughout the entire time that we were climbing, the snow showers continued.
-In the beginning I stopped from time to time, to wait for the snow showers to calm down, afterwards I just kept on climbing since they never seemed to stop.
+In the beginning, I stopped from time to time, to wait for the snow showers to calm down, afterward I just kept on climbing since they never seemed to stop.

 Yet, when I reached the C2 I felt like I already Summited another 8000 meters peak.